dfds/pgup/README.md

 # :warning: Repository not maintained :warning:

+*as of 22FEB24: Image built from this repo seems to do the bare minimum it's expected to do*

 Please note that this repository is no longer being maintained.

 - It may contain code, or reference dependencies, with known vulnerabilities